solariun/atomicx/README.md

     * On event notification a atomix::message can be sent/received

 * A message broker based on observer pattern
-    * A thread can subscribe (in a more dynamic way) to any information, instead of adding subscriptions, the process method to confirm if it IsSubscribed.
-This will allow async messages to be received.
+    * A thread can Wait for a Broker Message (asynchronously) to any information, instead of subscribing,
-    * Sync wait for broker messages.
+    * Instead of having a `Subcrib` call, the developer will provide a `IsSubscribed` method that the kernel will use to determine if the object/thread is subscribed to a given topic.
-    * Also uses atomicx::message
+    * Broker uses atomicx::message to transport information.
+For inter process Object transport, please use atomicx::queue

-* ALL *WAIT* actions will be block the thread, on thread level, till the message or notification occurs.
+* ALL *WAIT* actions will block the thread, on kernel level (setting thread to a waiting state), until the notification occurs.
+Alternatively the notification can be transport a atomicx::message structure (tag/message)
+    * _WAIT_ and _NOTIFY_ will use *any pointer* as the signal input, virtually any valid address pointer can  be used.

-* **IMPORTANT** since all threads will be executed in the "regular" stack, it will not be jailed in the stack memory page, *DO NOT USE STACK ADDRESS TO COMMUNICATE with another threads or source of information that could be read by others thread.
+* **IMPORTANT** since all threads will be executed in the "_default_" stack memory, it will not be jailed in the stack size memory page, *DO NOT USE STACK ADDRESS TO COMMUNICATE* with another threads, use only global or alloced memory pointers to communicate

 * **IMPORTANT** It is necessary to provide functions specialise ticks (read a tick and sleep some ticks), but with the difference that now developers can choose what is the tick granularity (real processing tick, nano seconds, milliseconds, microseconds and etc...).
     * Since it will be provided by the developer, it gives the possibility to use external clocks, hardware sleep or lower consumptions and fine tune power and resource usages.